-Senior Director, Head of Country Department
+Senior Director, National Country House Department

 We look at one of the most popular period property types in the country – Victorian homes.
 James Mackenzie, Head of our Country Department, takes us through what makes these properties so desirable.

 Victorian housing is one of the most common – and most popular – period home styles in the UK.
 But why are they so popular?

 During the Victorian period – roughly 1837 to 1900 – the UK was undergoing massive change.
 It was not only one of the wealthiest periods in our history, but also saw a huge surge in the population.
 This led to a rise in the number of homes built.
 Between 1801 and 1911, the population rose from about 9 million to 36 million, while housing rose from 1.6 million to 7.6 million.